HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

 ## Procedure

-You creates a realm, a user, client scopes, and client.
+In this example, you willl learn and create a realm, a user, client scopes, and client inside the Keycloak app.

 1. Login to Keycloak.
 2. Click the `Master` dropdown and click **Create Realm**.